MonroeQuantumNetworks/IonControl/docs/experimentUi_manual.rst

 The IonControl program is based around the following concepts, which are explained in detail below:

     1) The :ref:`PulseProgram`.
 The pulse program is a "pythonic" text file which is executed by a microcontroller implemented on the FPGA.
+The pulse program controls:

+        1) The timing of all TTL outputs
+        2) Counting on TTL inputs
+        3) Monitoring of ADC inputs
+        4) programming of DDSs
+        5) programming of DACs
+        6) behavior of FPGA PI loops

+    The pulse program can execute standard control structures, such as loops and conditionals, and can do simple math.

+    All of this is implemented in firmware (known as a "bitfile") which is written to the FPGA.
+At the moment (10/14/2015), bitfiles have been produced for the following two FPGA modules:

+        1) Opal Kelly XEM6010-LX45
+        2) Opal Kelly XEM6010-LX150

+    2) :ref:`Scans`.

 .. _Projects: